Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR)/Static Single Assignment (SSA).md

     x3 = phi [x1, %if.then], [x2, %if.else] ; PHI node selects the correct x
     y1 = x3 + 1
 ```

+The PHI node merges x1 and x2 based on the control flow path.